Here's how the freight rail strike could affect you – KION546

 “For years now, America’s manufacturing workers have endured the effects of rapidly rising material costs and severe supply chain disruptions,” said a statement from the National Association of Manufacturers.
 A rail strike would “devastate the movement of manufactured products that families depend on.”

-The rail could result in temporary plant closings, as happened across the global auto industry due to the shortage of parts and computer chips brought on by the pandemic.
+The rail strike could result in temporary plant closures, as happened across the global auto industry due to the shortage of parts and computer chips brought on by the pandemic.

 Commuting